FAQs - Taxation on Graduate Assistant Tuition Waivers

 Who will be impacted by the taxation of tuition waivers?

 Those individuals who are classified as graduate assistants.
-Research and teaching assistants are exempt from this taxation.
+Research, teaching and teaching support assistants are exempt from this taxation.
 Refer to your assistantship contract to determine your classification.

 Why are graduate assistants being taxed on their tuition waivers?